Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/financing.md

 ---
-title: Financing - ReturnSuite Docs
+title: Financing
-description: How to input spaces and uses into a ReturnSuite property model.
+description: Add loans to finance the purchase, capital improvements and operating shortfalls
 nav-title: Financing
 nav-group: Updating the model
 ---